WSMH

 WSMH (channel 66), branded on-air as Fox 66, is a television station licensed to Flint, Michigan, United States, serving as the Fox affiliate for northeastern Michigan.
 It is owned by Sinclair Broadcast Group, which provides certain services to Saginaw-licensed NBC affiliate WEYI-TV (channel 25, owned by Howard Stirk Holdings) and Bay City-licensed CW affiliate WBSF (channel 46, owned by Cunningham Broadcasting) through separate shared services agreements (SSAs).
 However, Sinclair effectively owns WBSF as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.

 The three stations share studios on West Pierson Road in Mount Morris Township (with a Flint mailing address); WSMH's transmitter is located on Amman Road (near Gary Road) near St. Charles, Michigan.
-There is no separate website for WSMH; instead, it is integrated with that of sister station WEYI-TV.

 History

 Flint Broadcasting Limited Partnership requested a station with the call letters WSMH, which were assigned on September 27, 1984.
-WSMH first went on the air on January 13, 1985 as an independent station with Frederick (Fritz) Mills as general manager.
+WSMH first went on the air on January 13, 1985, as an independent station with Frederick (Fritz) Mills as general manager.
 Mills was formerly director of national sales, UPI Media in Chicago.
 A fire at the transmitter in April 1985 forced the station to go off the air for about one month until repairs could be made.
 Flint Broadcasting sold the station to Gerald J. Robinson by July 1986.
 On October 9, 1986, it became a charter Fox affiliate.
 Sinclair Broadcast Group bought the station in 1996.

 Per a new five-year affiliation agreement reached between Sinclair and Fox on May 15, 2012, WSMH would remain a Fox affiliate until at least December 31, 2017, although currently, its Fox affiliation remains to this day.

-Programming

-Syndicated programming

-Syndicated programming on WSMH includes Judge Jerry, The People's Court, Family Feud, The Big Bang Theory, and The Goldbergs, among others.